Back to home page

 The problem in arid areas is that soil structure is more fragile than anywhere else because of intensive irrigation.
 In these conditions, high-performance agriculture then greatly relies on a proper diagnosis and management of soil structure states.
 It is the only way to improve both water availability and infiltration, since soil texture cannot be modified.

 For many years, ICS's attention has been focused on selecting the most appropriate equipment and agronomic solutions to preserve or even improve soil structure.
 Find in this page more information on soil structure impact on water infiltration and plant functioning.
-To read more about appropriate equipment and solutions, click here.

 Impact of soil structure on plant cover functioning